-Herbicide Product/A (ai/A) Weeds When to Apply Remarks and Paragraphs (0.5 oz ae) broadleaf weeds.
-Will not control ALS-resistant Apply only to Clearfield canola varieties.
+Herbicide Product/A (ai/A) Weeds When to Apply Remarks and Paragraphs Beyond Xtra (imazamox 2) 4 fl oz SL (0.5 oz ae) broadleaf weeds.
+Canola: Prior to bloom.
+Apply only to Clearfield canola varieties.
 Add oil adjuvant at 1 to 2 pt/A + UAN at 1 to 2 qt/A. Refer to label for weeds controlled, tank-mixtures, and application information.
 Allow a 60 day PHI.